MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/delete-a-model.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to delete a model in Microsoft SharePoint Syntex.
+description: Learn how to delete a model in Microsoft Syntex.
 ---

-# Delete a model in Microsoft SharePoint Syntex
+# Delete a model in Microsoft Syntex

 <sup>**Applies to:**  &ensp; &#10003; All custom models &ensp; | &ensp; &#10003; All prebuilt models</sup>